ksmith0813/portfolio/README.md

 `https://github.com/ksmith0813/portfolio.git`

-Installation (have to include --legacy-peer-deps for nivo module, for now):
+Installation (have to include --legacy-peer-deps for nivo and lottie modules, for now):

 `npm install --legacy-peer-deps`